Kangaroux/go-wow-srp6/README.md

 The session key is primarily used by the realm server for encryption (`realmd` in gomaggus, `worldd` in most other implementations).
 When the client connects to the realm server, it will send another proof that it knows the session key.

 > The session key should not be reused once the client disconnects from the realm server.

+## Headers

+This library includes a header implementation for WotLK.
+If your server is running Vanilla or TBC you will need to use a different implementation.
+The Gtker guide contains all the info you will need.

+The `go-wow-srp6/header` pkg provides the encryption/decryption for packet headers.
+Packet headers are encrypted once the client has authenticated with the world/realm server.
+An [Encode](https://pkg.go.dev/github.com/kangaroux/go-wow-srp6/header#Encode) function will build the header for server packets, and automatically encrypt them after `Init` is called.

+For an example of how the header logic is used, check out the `realmd` server in [gomaggus](https://github.com/Kangaroux/gomaggus).